Zorlin/netbox-physical-storage/README.md

 - Storage devices
     - Size of device
+- History tracking
+    - Storage devices can live for a long time.
+It would be nice to be able to track changes to them over time.
+      Where was this drive installed?
+In which server?
+Which slot?
+When was it replaced?
+What was it replaced with?
+      Is it deprecated?
+Is it active?
+Is it dead?
+Was it RMA'd and replaced with a new drive?
-- Extends Component Assignment to allow you to select a Storage Interface
+- Extend Component Assignment to allow you to select a Storage Interface
 - Allows you to add Storage Interfaces to Device Types and Devices
 - SAS cabling/topology (potentially with visualisation as a stretch goal?)
 - Performance classes of drives (enterprise, WORM, SMR etc)